Aedif/TokenVariants/README.md

 !["Token Hud Search"](./docs/token_hud_search.png)

+#### Always show HUD Button

+If enabled the HUD Button will be shown even when no matches have been found.

 #### Display as image?

 Controls whether the art in the preview is rendered as images or file names.